Sumithra49/5-days-weather-forecast/README.md

 ## 🔧 Technologies Used
-React: Frontend library for building user interfaces.
+React: Frontend library for building user interfaces.<br>
-CSS: Custom styling for a modern look and feel.
+CSS: Custom styling for a modern look and feel..<br>
-Axios: Promise-based HTTP client for fetching weather data.
+Axios: Promise-based HTTP client for fetching weather data..<br>
-OpenWeatherMap API: Provides the weather data for cities.
+OpenWeatherMap API: Provides the weather data for cities..<br>
-JSON Server: A simple backend to store and retrieve favorite cities.
+JSON Server: A simple backend to store and retrieve favorite cities..<br>

 ## 🌐 API Integration
 This application integrates with the OpenWeatherMap API to fetch real-time weather data.
 Ensure you have a valid API key and replace it in the api.js file.